 Cathays train station

-Alternatively, visitors can change at Cardiff Central for Cathays train station (the University's station).
+Alternatively, visitors can change at Cardiff Central or Cardiff Queen Street for Cathays train station (the university's station).

-Cathays station is located in the centre of the Cathays Park Campus, opposite the Main Building (where visitors are asked to register on arrival at Open Day).
-It provides easy access to all other University buildings at Cathays Park including the Students’ Union.
+Cathays station is located in the centre of the Cathays Park Campus, opposite the Main Building and next to the Students’ Union.
+It provides easy access to all other university buildings at Cathays Park including the Centre for Student Life.

 Cardiff is served by a number of local and national bus services – many of which drop passengers within easy walking distance of the university.